 “Today, infant care in Tennessee carries virtually the same price tag as in-state tuition at a four-year public college,” Lee said in his address.
 “That is an insurmountable cost for the vast majority of moms and dads who want to be in the workforce.”

-- $5.9 million to cover childcare for more working families through an expansion of the Smart Steps Child Care Program and ease the benefits cliff
+- $5.9 million to cover childcare for more working families through an expansion of the Smart Steps Child Care Program and to ease the benefits cliff

 Public Education Funding